Genadyne Consulting

 Such research has begun to open up a whole new way of looking at mutagenesis, especially its relationship to disease and to the development of beneficial crops and trees.

 However, to be even more effective, the medical and agricultural sciences require newer, more completed, developed approaches utilizing new and more completed theoretical models or paradigms.
+Most likely, the universal dimensionless constant would be involved.

 A comprehensive, new theory is needed, not just facets or parts of such.
 Without new theory, on which scientific progress has been based, the biological sciences will eventually stagnate; consequently, they will be unable to address key problems, calling for creative approaches, thus jeopardizing the future of human progress and development.